-Councilmember Treviño referenced a Roof Project that could help Sustainability Efforts.
+Councilmember Treviño referenced a White Roof Project that could help Sustainability Efforts.
 Mr. Melnick stated that the Sustainability Plan highlighted a strategy regarding moving forward with Cool Roof Pilot Programs.
-He noted that they were also working on High Performance Building Standards with the development community.
 Councilmember Nirenberg expressed support for Air Quality Initiatives and the Cost of Non-Attainment Study.
 Councilmember Lopez asked of the costs related to Anti-Idling Initiatives.
-Mr. Melnick replied that they had looked at performing a Cost of Non-Attainment Study that would cost \$75,000-100,000.
+Mr. Melnick replied that they had looked at performing a Cost of a Non-Attainment Study that would cost \$75,000-100,000.
 Councilmember Lopez expressed support for same.